 The Greetham Prize

 The Greetham Prize, formerly known as the Textual Cultures Prize, honors the author of the best article published in the Society of Textual Scholarship’s journal, Textual Cultures, during the two calendar years since the previous award.
-The prize carries an honorarium of $250 and is selected by the editorial staff of the journal.
+The prize carries an honorarium of US$250 and is selected by the editorial staff of the journal.
 The name was changed in 2021 to honor David C. Greetham, co-founder of the Society.

 The 2021 Greetham Prize was awarded to two authors: Matt Cohen for “Time and the Bibliographer: A Meditation on the Spirit of Book Studies” and Kate Ozment for “Rationale for Feminist Bibliography,” both in Textual Cultures 13.1 (spring 2020).